true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 5. Enter the values shown below to define where Stream Analytics will obtain its Input data from. *You will select the name of the IoT Hub you created in a previous step*.
 Click __Create__ when you are done.
 6. ![New Input Details](images/newinputdetails.png)
 7. Back on the Stream Analytics job homepage, click __Outputs__ then __Add__ to define an output location for the job.
-8. Enter the values shown below to define where Stream Analytics will obtain its Output data from. *You will select the name of the Service Bus Namespace and Event Hub you created in a previous step*.
+8. Enter the values shown below to define where Stream Analytics will send its Output data to. *You will select the name of the Service Bus Namespace and Event Hub you created in a previous step*.
 Note that *Partition Key Column* is left blank.
 Click __Create__ when you are done.
 9. ![New Output Details](images/newoutputdetails.png)
 10. To ensure messages from passed from the IoT Hub to the Event Hub, you will need to define a query.
 From the job's homepage, click __Query__ which is sandwiched between Inputs and Outputs which you clicked earlier.
 11. Enter the following query:-